 3) Ask for a pause in your merchant cash advance payments.

 This works best if your business only needs a pause in the payments.
 In most cases, the mca merchant ash advance companies will stop the payments completely for 1 or 2 weeks.
 If you know your business needs much more relief than this, you probably should not request this option as it will not be enough to solve your problem.
 If you request temporary relief, then ask for a permanent reduction right away.

-In many cases, your payment may be reduced by 25% to 50%, but often only for 30 to 60 days.
+Reduce your payments be as much as 25% to 50%.
 Some funders give merchants more time to pay it back or a permanent reduction in the payments.
 First decide if lower payments are enough.
 Will you be able to handle lower payments permanently?